Trusted WordPress tutorials, when you need them most.

 First, you need to provide a summary of your feature suggestion.
 This should be a simple one-liner that explains the problem that you are trying to solve with your feature suggestion.

 Make sure that you select ‘Feature request’ as your ticket type.
-If you are adding a bug report, then select ‘defect (bug)’.
-If you think that the feature you are suggesting is actually an enhancement of an already existing feature, then select ‘enhancement’ as your ticket type.
+If you add a bug report, then you’ll want to select ‘defect (bug).’

-Then, you can choose a WordPress version number (like 6.1), component, and contributor focus as per your requirement.
+Then, you can choose a WordPress version number (like 6.1), component, and contributor focus according to your requirements.

-The component refers to a specific area like WordPress comments, editor, themes, plugins, and more.
+The component refers to a specific area, such as WordPress comments, editor, themes, plugins, and more.
 By contrast, contributor factors are additional tags you can add to your ticket.

-When you are done, you can preview the details and then click on the ‘Create ticket’ button.
+When you are done, you can preview the details and click the ‘Create ticket’ button.

 Create your ticket